volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 #### pop

-`pop` removes last element from the array and returns it:
+Removes last element from the array and returns it:

 ```javascript
 const users = ["John", "Andrew"];